-Many people skip regular exercise for various reasons, but inadequate exercise perturbs multiple biological systems.
-Not only does it predispose us to weight gain, higher stress levels, and a higher chance of developing a chronic disease, recent studies have shown it can also put your gut flora at a disadvantage.
+Many people skip regular exercise for various reasons, but inadequate activity perturbs multiple biological systems.
+Not only does it predispose us to weight gain, higher stress levels, and a higher chance of developing a chronic disease, but recent studies have shown it can also put your gut flora at a disadvantage.

-According to a 2014 study published in Gut, the researchers found out that professional rugby players “had a higher diversity of gut microorganisms, representing 22 distinct phyla,” almost twice the figure observed in the control group matched for age, gender, and body size.
+According to a 2014 study published in Gut, the researchers found that professional rugby players “had a higher diversity of gut microorganisms, representing 22 distinct phyla,” almost twice the figure observed in the control group matched for age, gender, and body size.